2019 Jimny audio upgrades

 Speaker terminals and wiring

-This seems to be the main thing people have issue with, surprisingly enough.
+This seems to be the main thing people have issue with, surprisingly enough, when it comes to speaker upgrades.
 It’s actually relatively straightforwards to either make up your own harness to tap into the factory harness or even buy premade adapters.

 The premade adapters required are Aerpro part number APS58.
 These provide you the appropriate connector to attach to the factory harness and then mate to your speaker.
 (Speaker terminals might be different to what is provided on these adapters, but that’s not hugely difficult to handle).